mosecorg/mosec/docs/source/reference/migration.md

 This guide will help you migrate from other frameworks to `mosec`.

-## OpenAPI in v0.9.8

-OpenAPI schema generation no longer requires `TypedMsgPackMixin`.
-Mosec generates schemas from supported `forward` annotations on the first and last workers in every pipeline. `TypedMsgPackMixin` remains available for runtime MessagePack validation and serialization, but it is independent of OpenAPI generation.

 ## From the `Triton Inference Server`

 Both [`PyTriton`](https://github.com/triton-inference-server/pytriton) and [`Triton Python Backend`](https://github.com/triton-inference-server/python_backend) are using [`Triton Inference Server`](https://github.com/triton-inference-server).